NativeScript/ios-sim-portable/README.md

 ios-sim-portable
 ================

-The ios-sim-portable is a command-line utility written in Node.js that launches an iOS application (.app) on the iOS Simulator.
+The ios-sim-portable is a command-line utility written in Node.js that launches an iOS application file (.app) in the Xcode iOS Simulator.

 * [System Requirements](#system-requirements)
 * [Installation](#installation)